Frequently Asked Questions

 All certifications will expire on December 31 of the third year following examination.
 For example, if a person takes a course on January 22, 2008 and passes the certification exam, the certification for that person will expire on December 31, 2011.
 In comparison, the person’s certification from December 15, 2008 will also expire on December 31, 2011.

-Does the Site Management Workshop cover everything that is offered at the Installer/Inspector Workshop?
+Does the Level III: Site Management Workshop cover everything that is offered at the Level I: Installer/Inspector Workshop?

 No, they are two separate workshops addressing two separate issues and two different audiences.
 The course materials are different.
-The Installer/Inspector covers the installation of erosion and sediment control devices such as basins, rock check dams, seeding and mulching, etc. The Site Management covers permit requirements, consequences of violation, risk assessment, how to be in compliance with requirements, changes in plan, and project administration.
+The Level I: Installer/Inspector workshop covers the installation of erosion and sediment control devices such as basins, rock check dams, seeding and mulching, etc. The Level II: Site Management covers permit requirements, consequences of violation, risk assessment, how to be in compliance with requirements, changes in plan, and project administration.

-Will an employee need to take one or two classes?
+Will an employee need to take one or two or three classes?

 Can a Level II Foreman substitute for a Level I Installer?